 In 1956, The Ten Commandments featured an all-white cast, with Charlton Heston and Yul Brynner playing Moses and Ramesses II.
 Although the existence of the man Moses is dependent upon religion and not history, Ramesses II was a real pharaoh in ancient Egypt, and thus, the characters in this movie should have been played by Egyptian actors.
 What is more troubling is that almost 60 years later, Ridley Scott came under fire for telling the same story of Moses with the same problem: Christian Bale played the main character and Joel Edgerton played the pharaoh.

 The fact that it is 2016 and Hollywood still has not amended its whitewashing practices from 1956 is outrageous.
-In some cases, Hollywood has actually regressed in 50 years.
+And in some cases, Hollywood has actually regressed in 50 years.

 It is clear that the entertainment industry continues to shamelessly whitewash.
 If you look at the films released during 2015 alone, there is a disturbing trend.